 Take advantage of discounts, like savings for safe driving and paying your premium up front as opposed to monthly

-Bundle more than one policy, like auto and home or renters, with one insurance company
+Bundle more than one policy, like auto and home or renters, with one insurance company to take advantage of multi-policy savings

-Yes.
-Although most drivers will require higher than the state minimums, every driver must maintain at least the minimum coverage for car insurance.
 If you cannot provide proof of insurance when asked, the state may suspend your license for six months, and impose fines ranging from $1,500 to $2,000.
 Another violation within three years carries even higher penalties.

 Policygenius has analyzed car insurance rates provided by Quadrant Information Services for every ZIP code in all 50 states plus Washington, D.C.
 For full coverage policies, the following coverage limits were used: